Kitura/kitura.dev/en/starter/gettingstarted.md

 Let's develop your first Kitura web application!

-First, create a new project directory.
+First, create a new project directory:

 ```
 $ mkdir myFirstProject